Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

     Last Name
     Email
     Message
-     The first 3 fields are required information and if one of the fields is incomplete there will be a prompt to remind the user to complete the missing information.
+     If any of these fields are left empty the user will be prompted to fill in the missing field.

      ![contact-page](assets/images/contact-section.png)